helm/charts/incubator/barbarian/README.md

 # Barbarian

-Barbarian is the world's best cloud-first, cloud-agnostic big data system founded on Apache Hadoop for enterprise-ready, low-latency parallel distributed data processing.
+The Barbarian Data System is the world's best cloud-first, cloud-agnostic data processing system founded on Apache Hadoop for enterprise-ready, low-latency parallel distributed data processing.

 This release brings:
 - Apache Hadoop 2.8.4